Medical questions & health advice by board certified doctors

 What exactly is a whitehead?
 I'm 23 and I've never had them before this year, and now I have more than my share.
 I always thought they were the same thing as pimples, but what I'm getting on my forehead doesn't seem anything like a pimple.
 What's the best way to prevent them?

 Pimples are another common term that usually is the same as a whitehead.
 There are other skin rashes other than whiteheads that sometimes have white material inside them and could also be called pimples.
 One possibility would be seborrheic dermatitis, which can sometimes have 'lumps and bumps' and greasy, scaly skin on the forehead, hairline, and scalp.
 Occasionally a contact rash, say from a new soap or shampoo, can also caused raised bumps on the skin of the forehead or face.
 As always, the diagnosis and the management of your specific condition will require a physical examination by your personal physician.
 Scheduling an office visit with your primary care doctor might be indicated.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.